raj-shah14/Find-Phone-Challenge/README.md

 # Find-Phone-Challenge
-The task was to find the location of cell phone in a given image Download the Tensorflow Object Detection API from [here](https://github.com/tensorflow/models/tree/master/research/object_detection)
+The task was to find the location of cell phone in a given image.

+Download the Tensorflow Object Detection API from [here](https://github.com/tensorflow/models/tree/master/research/object_detection)

 ## Data Preprocessing